Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 When making a theme, it’s likely you’ll want to change things that already exist in JupyterLab.
 Much of the UI relies on relevant CSS variables with naming conventions (`--jp-ui-font-color3 ` or `--jp-elevation-z0`) to help you find what you need.
-I think of the system like this:`--jp-region-contenttype-unit1`
+Think of the system like this:`--jp-region-contenttype-unit1`

 - The `--jp` prefix is a constant.
 - The middle holds various details like what type of UI element it is for, if it is standard (no tag) or if